If you want to get your kids to get into gardening this spring and summer, then bring them to the bugs, says Ciscoe Morris.

 “I never liked weeding.
 I still don’t, to tell you the truth, but I do it — avidly!”

-Ciscoe Morris’ next book, “Oh, La, La: Homegrown Stories, Tips, and Garden Wisdom,” will be published within the year.
-He offers gardening advice weekly on Saturdays from noon to 1 p.m. at KIRO-FM (97.3) on his call-in show, “Gardening with Ciscoe.”
-He also appears on King 5’s “New Day Northwest” and can be seen on weekends on the King 5 news.
+Ciscoe Morris is the author of “Oh, La, La: Homegrown Stories, Helpful Tips, and Garden Wisdom,” among other books.
+He appears regularly on King 5’s “New Day Northwest” and can be seen some weekends on the King 5 news.

 More on kids and gardening